 - Examination of the plan by the authorities to verify that the planning policy was properly implemented.

 - The ongoing adaptation of signal plans to ensure their fit to the dynamic mobility patterns.

 Thus, a signal plan design system ought to include quantitative and logical algorithms that enable effective implementation of all these stages.

-INBAR is a signal-program planning system developed by the TMRC for the Ministry of Transport, and constitutes the standard system for signal-program design in Israel.
+INBAR is a signal plan design system developed by the TMRC for the Ministry of Transport.
+It is the standard system for signal program design in Israel.